salcedoe/MtMdocs/docs/volumeProcessing/loadingConfocalDatasets.md

 ## Using imread

-The **imread** function can be used to image stacks saved in the .TIF file format.
+If you haven't installed the bfmatlab tools and you have a basic TIFF dataset, you can use **`imread`** to load the volume.

-To load an image stack, you first need information about that stack.
-In this example, we will use this .TIF file
+You will first need information about that stack.
+In this example, we will use the 'TasteBud3D.tif' file

 The function **imfinfo** returns the metadata for an image stack.